PCSX2/pcsx2/bin/GameIndex.md

 - `SkipMPEGHack`
   - Finds sceMpegIsEnd pattern in games and then recompiles code to say the videos are finished.
 - `OPHFlagHack`
-  - Bleach Bankais and others
+  - Bleach Bankais and others.
 - `DMABusyHack`
   - Mana Khemia, Metal Saga.
 Denies writes to the DMAC when it's busy.
 - `VIFFIFOHack`